 Regularly test and optimize

-After a few months, you should have a pretty good idea of whether or not you’re on track to meet your goals, and whether or not you need to adjust your strategy.
+After a few months, you should have a pretty good idea of whether you’re on track to meet your goals, and whether you need to adjust your strategy.
 That being said, even if things are going well, you should always be on the lookout for ways to improve.

 Consider testing different ideas to see how your followers respond.
 This may mean posting at different times of the day, posting new content types (like photos or videos), or even just using a different tone.
 Keep testing different messages, formats and offers until you know exactly what kind of posts resonate most with your followers.

 As you’ve probably seen on your personal feeds, top businesses don’t just post new content when they feel like it.
 They make a concerted effort to keep their feeds fresh.
 However, you probably don’t have the time to keep up with all of your platforms on your own.

 As your social efforts grow, so should your social team.
 Consider assigning different responsibilities to different members of your marketing team, or alternately, hiring one person to take on all of it.

 Key performance indicators help marketers determine whether their online marketing efforts are helping or hurting their business.
 Similarly, KPIs for social media can help you shape the way you reach out to your followers on Facebook, Twitter, and other sites.

 If you need help determining or measuring KPIs for your social media efforts, feel free to contact us.
 Our dedicated social team is more than happy to assist you.